 Great Podcast Hosting platform from Pat Flynn

-Fusebox.fm formally known as Smart podcast player was created by a well-known and one of the top entrepreneurs, a famous podcaster, Pat Flynn of the Smart Passive Income.
+Fusebox.FM formally known as Smart podcast player was created by a well-known and one of the top entrepreneurs, a famous podcaster, Pat Flynn of the Smart Passive Income.

-He has wide experience, and through his expertise and challenges people are facing, he came up with a podcast player for people to have a better experience when listing to a podcast.
+He has wide experience, and through his expertise and the challenges people are facing, he came up with a podcast player for people to have a better experience when listing to a podcast.

-He designed smart podcast player with great features such as email capturing, speed control, light vs dark and more.
+He designed a smart podcast player with great features such as email capturing, speed control, light vs dark and more.

 Fusebox FM is the ONLY podcast player that allows podcasters to capture their listeners’ email addresses to grow their business.